GFQR/nnfit/README.md

 ## Overview

-**NNFit** is a compact, end-to-end machine learning project designed to demonstrate a deep, mechanistic understanding of neural networks and experimental workflows.
+**NNFit** is a compact machine learning project designed to demonstrate a deep, mechanistic understanding of neural networks and experimental workflows.

 The core training loop is implemented **from scratch in C**, including forward propagation, backpropagation, and stochastic gradient descent.
 A **Python orchestration layer** manages experiment configuration, execution, data persistence, and visualization.
 All experiment metadata and results are stored in a **SQLite database**, enabling reproducibility and systematic comparison across runs.

 This project intentionally avoids high-level ML frameworks in order to expose and control every step of the learning process.

+## Purpose

+NNFit is a from-scratch neural network framework designed to approximate real-valued functions of a single variable.

+The project focuses on:
+- explicit implementation of forward and backward propagation,
+- controlled experimentation with initialization and hyperparameters,
+- systematic comparison of training runs stored in a relational database.

+The goal is not raw performance, but **mechanistic understanding, reproducibility, and experimental rigor**.

 ## Project Architecture